• Facebook

 Management Level Events

-These events can be used for validation to see if operations continue on the cache or not.
-For example, the client is a multi-threaded application where a thread is dedicated to inserting items at a constant rate.
+The Management Level Events are useful when you want to be notified about any management operation that is performed on the cache cluster using the NotificationService interface.
+These events can help validate whether operations on the cache are continuing as expected.
+For example, consider a multi-threaded client application where one thread is dedicated to inserting items at a constant rate.
 If the cache is stopped during insertion, the NCache client will throw OperationFailedException.
-To prevent the exception from being thrown, the thread must take appropriate action upon stopping of cache.
-This can be simply achieved by registering for an event against cache stop action.
+To prevent the exception from being thrown, the thread must take appropriate action when the cache stops.
+This can be easily achieved by registering for an event against cache stop action.

 • Cache Cleared Notification: Cache cleared notification is fired when the cache is cleared.